portworx/px-docs/scheduler/mesosphere-dcos/install.md

 # Install Portworx

-## Install Mesosphere DCOS CLI or Apache Mesos
+## Install DCOS CLI or Apache Mesos
 For Mesosphere, follow the instructions for installing [Mesosphere DCOS](https://dcos.io/install) and the [DCOS CLI](https://docs.mesosphere.com/1.7/usage/cli/install).
 Use the DCOS CLI command `dcos node` to identify which nodes in the Mesos cluster are the Agent nodes.